Register now for the next webinar (22/01):

 • Importance of ERP integration in purchasing

-ERP integration is of crucial importance for purchasing, as it significantly increases the efficiency and effectiveness of procurement processes.
-The integration allows buyers to access current stock and requirements data, trigger orders automatically and manage supplier information centrally.
+ERP integration is crucial for purchasing, as it significantly increases the efficiency and effectiveness of procurement processes.
+The integration enables buyers to access current stock and requirements data, trigger orders automatically and manage suppliers centrally.
 This leads to improved transparency, faster response times and optimized cost structures.

 • Process optimization: Automated order processing and reduction of throughput times.